jhpyle/docassemble/_docs/functions.md

 {% endhighlight %}

 This will set the language to English, and will instruct the text-to-speech engine to use an Australian dialect.
+(The dialect is relevant only for the text-to-speech engine, which is controlled by the [special variable `speak_text`].)

 ## <a name="get_dialect"></a>get_dialect()